 Electric razors are ideal if you need something that gets the job done quickly.
 They’re a great choice for travel, and you can use them with or without shaving cream.
 Most are battery-powered and enable you to get several shaves out of a single charge.
 They are more expensive than a disposable razor upfront, but you don’t need to replace the blades as often, so they end up being cheaper over the long term.

 You will need to shave more often with an electric razor, though.
 Electric razors don’t cut as close to the skin as the other types of razors.
 It’s not uncommon for electric razors to need more than one pass to fully remove hair.
 Skin irritation is also a common problem with these razors.

-But when it comes to disposable razors, there is some truth to the idea that more blades makes for a better shave.
+However, when it comes to disposable razors, there is some truth to the idea that more blades make for a better shave.
 Most multi-blade razors work using a combination of blunt and sharp blades.
 The first blade is blunt and grabs the hair and pulls it up so the second, sharp blade can cut it as close to the skin as possible.
-Any blades that come after repeat this process to pick up any hair that’s left over.
+Any blades that come after repeat this process to pick up any remaining hair.
 The hair then retracts back into the follicle below the surface of the skin.

 More blades enable you to cut more hair closer to the surface without needing to go back over the same spot multiple times.
 But they can also cause more nicks, so it’s important to be careful when you’re using a razor with multi-blades.
 A razor with multiple blades also has a larger razor head.
 This can make it more difficult to control the razor, especially when you’re using it on areas with sharp curves.